rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > particular we can use this information to do cohort analysis on highly "active"
 > community members in comparison to less active community members.

-### How often do you actively contribute to the Rust project?
+### Roughly how often do you actively contribute to the Rust project?

 Options: